 6. APPROVAL FOR THE DESTRUCTION OF UNSCHEDULED RECORDS

 Authorization for destruction of Unscheduled Records may be obtained from the DNCR.
 To obtain such approval, the unit must submit a “Unit Request for Destruction of Unscheduled Records” to the University Archivist and the University Records Officer for review.
 If the University Archivist determines that the record has historical value, the unit will be notified of the possibility of transferring the record(s) to the Archives or to another designated, authorized permanent storage area.
 If the University Archivist determines that the records do not have historical value, then the University Archivist will forward the Unit Request for Destruction of Unscheduled Records to the DNCR for approval.
 No destruction of any Unscheduled Record may take place until the unit is notified in writing of the DNCR approval.

 7. UNIT AND INDIVIDUAL UNIVERSITY PERSONNEL RESPONSIBILITIES

 7.1.2 Records Manager.
-Each unit head should identify and appoint a records manager who shall be responsible for ensuring (a) that unit records are retained and disposed of in accordance with the University General Schedule, a campus-specific schedule and unit specific addenda; (b) that access to confidential university records and information is restricted; (c) that records with historical value are delivered to the University Archivist; and (d) that accurate records of destruction or transfer activity are maintained.
-The records manager shall also process appropriate unit requests for approval of unit specific addenda, as necessary.
-Records managers should be familiar with the guidelines contained in the State Records Center Handbook.
+Each unit head should identify and appoint a Records Manager who shall be responsible for ensuring (a) that unit records are retained and disposed of in accordance with the System Schedule and Unit Specific Schedule; (b) that access to confidential university records and information is restricted; (c) that records with historical value are delivered to the University Archivist; and (d) that accurate records of destruction or transfer activity are maintained.
+The Records Manager shall also process appropriate unit requests for approval of Unit Specific Schedules, as necessary.
+Records Managers should be familiar with the guidelines contained in the System Schedule and the NC State Schedule.